slact/nchan/README.md

   >
   > In `backup` mode, messages are published locally first, then later forwarded to Redis, and are retrieved only upon chanel initialization.
 Only one Nchan server should use a Redis server (or cluster) in this mode.
 Useful for data persistence without sacrificing response times to the latency of a round-trip to Redis.
   >
   > In `nostore` mode, messages are published as in `distributed` mode, but are not stored.
 Thus Redis is used to broadcast messages to many Nchan instances with no delivery guarantees during connection failure, and only local in-memory storage.
 This means that there are also no message delivery guarantees for subscribers switching from one Nchan instance to another connected to the same Redis server or cluster.
+Nostore mode increases Redis publishing capacity by an order of magnitude.

 - **nchan_redis_subscribe_weights** `master=<integer> slave=<integer>`
   arguments: 1 - 2